 Jennifer Yen Clark

-Dr. Yen was born in the city of Taipei, Taiwan.
+Dr. Jennifer Yen Clark was born in the city of Taipei, Taiwan.
 Shortly before the age of eight, her parents chose to immigrate to the United States, despite knowing only a few family members, no understanding of the language and no job prospects.
 Dr. Yen faced the challenge of learning a brand new language and culture, but with the support of wonderful teachers and her loving parents, Dr. Yen soon adapted to her new life.
 She strove for academic excellence, while balancing her family’s traditional Chinese culture and the more Westernized perspective of her peers.

 By the time she reached college, Dr. Yen was accepted into the University of Houston Honors College with scholarships, and she graduated Magna Cum Laude with a Bachelor of Science degree in Biochemistry.
 She attended the University of Texas Medical School in Houston and obtained her Medical Doctorate in 2006.
 Dr. Yen received her general psychiatry residency training there before completing her child and adolescent psychiatry fellowship at Baylor College of Medicine.